 To get insurance coverage, you’ll need a doctor to recommend an MRI because of your higher risk.
 Also note that women with dense breasts are already at higher risk of breast cancer.

 Women who are carriers of the BRCA genetic mutation, which increases breast cancer risk, were once advised to begin yearly mammograms between ages 25 to 30, but research suggests that those early mammograms would actually increase their chance of a breast cancer from the radiation in the mammogram.

 Other risk factors

 Obesity, for which rates have been increasing, is also a risk factor.

 New treatments and diagnostic tools are coming along fast.

-For example, a new inexpensive genomic analysis can predict a person’s health risk for a range of diseases, including breast cancer, heart disease, diabetes, and more.
+For example, an inexpensive genomic analysis can predict a person’s health risk for a range of diseases, including breast cancer, heart disease, diabetes, and more.
 With breast cancer, the test can identify 10 times as many high-risk individuals as the older single gene tests did.

-The Food and Drug Administration approved several drugs during 2020 to treat HER2-positive cancers, which account for about 20 percent of all breast cancers.
+The Food and Drug Administration has approved several drugs to treat HER2-positive cancers, which account for about 20 percent of all breast cancers.

 Janet O’Dell, RN